vmbrasseur/Public_Speaking/CONTRIBUTING.md

 Hello!
 Thank you for being interested in contributing to this repository!
 We're grateful for our contributors.

+All contributors agree to abide by the [Code of Conduct](./CODEOFCONDUCT.md).

 There are many ways to contribute to this repository:

 ## Submit a link